📖 Introduction

 - Using wildcards (

-) can help bypass word blacklists - Always check source code comments, they often contain valuable hints
+f*.txt) can help bypass word blacklists - Always check source code comments, they often contain valuable hints